 If you book the right accommodation in Iceland, you can enjoy the dramatic Icelandic landscape, without weathering the storm and rain outside!

 We booked an amazing AirBnB stay at a private cabin, opposite Kirkjufell mountain.
-We watched the snowflakes fall on the mountain and woke up to an amazing white winter wonderland with the dramatic mountain silhouette in the background!
+We watched the snowflakes fall on the mountain and woke up to an amazing white winter wonderland with a dramatic mountain silhouette in the background!

 And we could enjoy it all from our private patio and from our warm and comfortable beds!
-Win win if you ask me!
+Win-win if you ask me!

 What to do in Reykjavik on a rainy day?

 Iceland’s capital is lovely in the sun but also one of the best places to spend a rainy day in Iceland.
 Due to its warm coffee culture, amazing museums, and ‘small’ city vibes, you can easily spend a rainy day in Iceland, without getting completely soaked.
-Here are some of the best rainy day activities in Reykjavik.

 Swimming at Laugardalslaug

-Maybe this one doesn’t really count as one of Reykjavik’s indoor activities, but it is a perfect rainy day activity that will keep you warm!
+Maybe this one doesn’t really count as one of Reykjavik’s indoor activities, but it is a perfect rainy-day activity that will keep you warm!

 For a true locals-only treat while you’re in Reykjavik, you can’t miss the Laugardalslaug indoor/outdoor swimming pool complex– the largest pool complex in the city!